jvcasill/fonetica_fi_f2015/slides/02/index.Rmd

 ## Introduction

-This is the second lecture
+This is the third lecture